Membrane Filtration Market

 Membrane Filtration Market Recent Developments

-In Feb 2025, Thermo Fisher Scientific announced a 4.1 billion acquisition of Solventum’s purification & filtration business, significantly enhancing its footprint in bioprocessing filtration for biologics.
+- In February 2025, Thermo Fisher Scientific completed a $4.1 billion acquisition of Solventum’s purification and filtration business, significantly expanding its bioprocessing filtration capabilities for biologics.
+This strategic move strengthens Thermo Fisher’s market presence and enhances its ability to deliver advanced filtration solutions across the biopharmaceutical industry.

-In May 2023, Xylem Inc. closed its 7.5 billion acquisition of Evoqua Water Technologies, forming the world’s largest water‑tech company and strengthening its leadership in advanced filtration.
+- In May 2023, Xylem Inc. finalized its $7.5 billion acquisition of Evoqua Water Technologies, creating the world’s largest water-tech company.
+This acquisition reinforces Xylem’s leadership in advanced filtration and expands its capabilities to deliver innovative water treatment solutions globally.

 Membrane Filtration Market Segment Analysis

-In this report, the Membrane Filtration Market has been segmented by Type, Module Design, Membrane Material, Application, and Geography.
+In this report, the Membrane Filtration Market has been segmented by Type, Application, Module Design, Membrane Material and Geography.

 Membrane Filtration Market, Segmentation by Type